aleyu0/cse15l-lab-reports/labtwo.md

 <img width="600" alt="Screen Shot 2023-01-27 at 11 51 19 PM" src="https://user-images.githubusercontent.com/83614302/215254183-b35c55d0-1750-4026-aa08-bb4388403bb8.png">

-# Part Three: Leanring Achievements
+# Part Three: Learning Achievements
-In week 2, the CSE 15L course covered:
+In weeks 2 and 3, I learned the following in the CSE 15L course:
-* The fundamentals of URI
+* The fundamentals of URLs:
-*   HTTP(S) URLs = the protocol in which a server is accessed
+  * HTTP(S) URLs = the protocol in which the web browser will use to view the content
   * Domain = the party that hosts the server `domain.com`
   * Path = allows for navigation within the server `/finder`
   * Query = allows for specific requests for the server `?q=CSE15L`
   * Anchor = navigates to a part/fragment of a page `#about-us`
 * How to copy files on local machine to the remote ieng6 machines using `scp`
 * How to clone git repositories `git clone <URL from github>` OR VS Code "clone repository" OR using Github Desktop
 * Steps to set up a web server